nlukic97/nlukic97/README.md

 [![Vscode](https://img.shields.io/badge/-VSCode-007acc?style=for-the-badge&logo=visual-studio-code&logoColor=white)]()

 ---
+## Open source contributions
+Here is [my contribution](https://github.com/jayasurian123/fen-validator/pull/23) to the npm package [fen-validator](https://www.npmjs.com/package/fen-validator).
+The package was used in [the backend of a chess platform](https://github.com/nlukic97/chess_platform_server) I built.
+I added type checking to the package so that applications would not break if anything other that a string was provided as an argument to the fen validation method.

+---

 ## Improving My Old Repositories
 I recently began re-visiting code I wrote as a student in 2020.
 I started updating these projects to implement knowledge gained in security, code optimization, best code practise.
 Here are a few of those projects: